Swift calls out homophobes on new song, announces 7th album

 Swift also released a colorful lyric video to match the new song on YouTube late Thursday — appropriately during Pride Month.
 A music video will be released Monday.

-On “You Need to Calm Down,” Swift even references the gay rights organization GLAAD when she sings, “Why are you mad when you could be GLAAD?/Sunshine on the street at the parade/But you would rather be in the dark ages/Making that sign must’ve taken all night.”
+On “You Need to Calm Down,” Swift even references the gay rights organization GLAAD when she sings, “Why are you mad when you could be GLAAD?/ Sunshine on the street at the parade/ But you would rather be in the dark ages/ Making that sign must’ve taken all night.”

+Earlier this month Swift posted a letter on social media asking Tennessee’s Republican U.S. Sen. Lamar Alexander to protect LGBTQ rights and support the Equality Act.
+Swift lives in Tennessee and said she supported the House’s recent passage of the act, which would extend civil rights protections to LGBT people by prohibiting discrimination based on sexual orientation or gender identity.

+In the letter, the 29-year-old also wrote that she “personally rejects” the notion that President Donald Trump’s administration supports equal treatment of all people.

+“The fact that (Taylor) continues to use her platform and music to support the LGBTQ community and the Equality Act is a true sign of being an ally,” Anthony Ramos, GLAAD’s director of talent engagement, said in a statement Friday. “‘You Need to Calm Down’ is the perfect Pride anthem, and we’re thrilled to see Taylor standing with the LGBTQ community to promote inclusivity, equality, and acceptance this Pride month.”

 Swift’s last album was “reputation,” released in 2017.
-In an Instagram Live session Thursday, Swift described her new 18-track album as “very romantic.”
+In an Instagram Live session Thursday, she described her new 18-track album as “very romantic.”

 “I think the idea of something being romantic — it doesn’t have to be a happy song,” she said.
 “I think you can find romance in loneliness or sadness or going through a conflict or dealing with things in your life.
 I think it just kind of looks at those things with a very romantic gaze.”